 This podcast episode and blog post is sponsored by The Colson Center.
 Students learn in the classroom for 12 years, but if God isn't part of the discussion during those years, it's not surprising that our students don't see him as a meaningful part of their lives.
 The Colson Center believes that God is in control of every square inch of creation, including your classroom, so they created a library of free courses for educators that will provide you with the knowledge and practical skills you need to form your worldview, and that of your students.
 And a bonus, you're eligible to receive several CEU credits for completing these courses.
 So check out these free courses at Colson Education.

-Get help in our FREE training: How to Reduce Disruptions without Yelling, Begging, or Bribing.
+Get help in our FREE training: 5 Time-Saving Practices to Stop Feeling Overwhelmed

 spread the word!

 Did you find this post helpful?
 Clue in your fellow teachers by sharing the post directly (just copy the URL) or by clicking one of the buttons to automatically share on social media.

 This article may contain affiliate links.
 This means that if you purchase a resource after clicking the link, Teach 4 the Heart may receive a small commission at no extra cost to you.
 Thanks for helping support Teach 4 the Heart in this way.